kyleschnirring/lab-21-22-cowsay-client/README.md

 # Client Functionality
 * create a page with a form and two pre tags
- * one pre tag should have the result of `cowsay.say` with two way data-binding to an input on the form
+ * one pre tag should be a preview, showing the result of `cowsay.say` with two way data-binding to an input on the form
- * the second pre tag should be populated with what ever the first pretag shows when ever the submit button on the form is triggered
+ * the second pre tag should be final view, populated with what ever the first pretag shows when ever the submit button on the form is triggered
  * feel free to add any features or styling you want

 # Bonus